 While the majority of the debutantes come from the United States, each year about one fourth of the young women come from abroad and form lasting friendships with their American counterparts.
 In total, seventy-five countries have been represented at the Ball, with France, England, Italy and Germany being represented most frequently.

-The Ball is held in the beautiful Grand Ballroom of the Waldorf-Astoria in New York City.
-The evening begins with the receiving line in the Astor Salon, where guests meet the debutantes and press and candid photos are taken.
+This year the Ball is held in the beautiful Grand Ballroom of the Pierre Hotel in New York City.
+The evening begins with the receiving line, where guests meet the debutantes and press and candid photos are taken.
 Cocktails are then served.
 After dinner and dancing in the Ballroom, each debutante is presented, one at a time, accompanied by a young man in white tie and tails.
 As the debutante walks down the center of the Ballroom to make her bow, the orchestra plays a song appropriate to the country or state represented.